 Peak applying time is June through September, so be aware that applications received during this period may take longer to process.

 - Transcripts from any post-high school, even if you didn’t earn credit.
-There is a specific AMCAS Transcript Request Form (available from the Main Menu in AMCAS) – Get extra copies for yourself to help you complete the application.
+There is a specific AMCAS Transcript Request Form (available from the Main Menu in AMCAS)—get extra copies to help you complete the application.

 - List of all work and extracurricular activities.
-There is maximum of 15, so pick wisely.
-Choose which was the most memorable, you’ll have space to explain yourself.
+There is a maximum of 15, so pick wisely which to include.
+Choose which was the most memorable; you’ll have space to explain yourself.

 - List of people who wrote your letters of recommendations